 - 3.10 The POPGROUP "10 year migration scenario", based on historic migration trends, and the "Experian jobs led scenario", based on the latest job projections for the District of Carlisle, point to an annual housing requirement of between 383 and 592 new homes.
 The SHMA Update 2014 also produces projections which suggest an annual housing requirement of between 485 and 565 new homes.
+The proposed requirement pursued by the Plan can be seen to align with this evidence and is considered reflective of the requirements set out in paragraph 47 of the NPPF. - 3.11 To ensure the supply of new homes does not constrain economic growth, a minimum number equating to an annual average of 478 net new homes is required between 2013 and 2020.
+Beyond this and for the remainder of the plan period, between 2020 and 2030, a minimum number equating to an annual average of 626 net new homes is required.
+This stepped - approach reflects that job-growth is generally expected to be stronger post 2020 (and hence a greater increase in population would be required from this point).
+Aside from aligning with the evidence in the form of the jobs-led projection within the SHMA which has influenced the housing requirement, the introduction of a stepped approach importantly affords an opportunity for the development industry to mobilise and increase its capacity within Carlisle, necessary given the migration from a historically lower housing requirement in preceding plan periods and industry base position. - 3.12 It must be stressed that the 'minimum' requirements are exactly that and should the conditions be in place to exceed these and/or frontload supply earlier in the Plan period then such opportunities will be positively responded to.
+To ensure that supply keeps pace with demand it is important that any shortfall within the 2013 to 2020 period is addressed within

-The proposed annual housing requirement of 565 is both within the ranges of both sets of housing projections identified in the POPGROUP modelling and SHMA and is considered reflective of the requirements set out in paragraph 47 of the NPPF. - 3.11 The spatial strategy seeks to focus the majority (70%) of new housing growth on the City of Carlisle which aside from reflecting that this is where the majority of housing needs arise within the District also reflects a desire to enhance the City's role as a sub-regional centre.
+- this same period.
+Beyond 2020 the annualised average employed for assessment purposes should similarly be adjusted to have regard to any under or over provision in the preceding seven year period. - 3.13 Excluding Carlisle South the spatial strategy seeks to focus the majority (approximately 70%) of new housing growth within or on the edge of the City of Carlisle which aside from reflecting that this is where the majority of housing needs arise within the District also reflects a desire to enhance the City's role as a sub-regional centre.
 Concentrating development on the City also reflects that this area is well served by existing infrastructure which entails evident sustainability benefits.
-The remainder of housing growth (30%) will occur within the District's rural settlements including in Brampton and Longtown. - 3.12 Specific allocations have been identified within the Local Plan to contribute, alongside existing commitments and an allowance for windfall, to meeting the growth required for the first ten years of the Plan until 2025.
-Beyond this Carlisle South, which is subject to the provisions of Policy SP 3, has been identified as a broad location to accommodate housing growth in the latter years of the Plan and beyond.

-3.13 The supply of housing land is summarised in Table 1 with the anticipated rate of delivery illustrated through the trajectory at Figure 1.
+The remainder of housing growth (30%) will occur within the District's rural settlements including in Brampton and Longtown.

+- 3.14 Specific allocations have been identified within the Local Plan to contribute, alongside existing commitments and an allowance for windfall, to meeting the majority of growth required across the Plan period.
+Carlisle South, which is subject to the provisions of Policy SP 3, has been identified as a broad location to accommodate additional housing growth within and beyond the Plan period. - 3.15 The supply of housing land is summarised in Table 1 with the anticipated rate of delivery illustrated through the trajectory at Figure 1.

+3.16 Whilst Table 1 indicates a total supply which would support a higher rate of delivery than that proposed within the Local Plan, it is recognised that not all of the existing permissions and allocations may be built out in full within the plan period, which the trajectory reflects.
+Nevertheless, if economic and market conditions are favourable, it demonstrates that the Local Plan target could be exceeded.